-Katie Holmes, Jamie Foxx Going Strong; Tom Cruise Manhandled ‘Kennedys’ Star?
+Katie Holmes, Jamie Foxx Going Strong — Tom Cruise Manhandled ‘Kennedys’ Star?

 “You’ve got to keep going.
 In every part of your life.
 Focus on the positive.
 Stay creative.
 Go to things that interest you.
 Do work that’s fulfilling.
 Challenge yourself.
 What’s amazing about the human spirit, there are so many people doing inspiring things.
 If you focus on that, it makes your life richer.”

-Katie Holmes, Tom Cruise split left fans with bittersweet emotions.
+Katie Holmes and Tom Cruise’s split left fans with bittersweet emotions.

-However, Holmes is able to move on in her life with Foxx with whom she is spending all the important and special days.
+However, Holmes has reportedly been able to move on with her life with Foxx with whom she is spending all the important and special days.

-Katie Holmes, Jamie Foxx were spotted together flying to Mexico on a plane on Holmes’ birthday weekend last October.
+Katie Holmes and Jamie Foxx were spotted together flying to Mexico on a plane on Holmes’ birthday weekend last October.
 According to Us Weekly, the couple was the only two people on the plane apart from the crew and personal butler.

 “They stayed in one of the most private suites at the hotel, separate from other guests and entered by a small path … They wanted to be very discreet and had everything delivered to their room and taken care of by a personal butler.”

 Katie and Jamie even celebrated New Year’s eve together in Miami.
-While the couple has not spoken up about their relationship, Real Housewives of Atlanta star, Claudia Jordan, who is a close friend of Foxx, confirmed their relationship in an interview with E!
+While the couple has not spoken up about their rumored relationship, Real Housewives of Atlanta star Claudia Jordan, who is a close friend of Foxx’s, confirmed their relationship in an interview with E!
 Online.

 “[He’s a] good friend of mine.
 Never [hooked up with him.
 He is very happy with her [Katie Holmes].
 I like that he seems very happy.”

-However, Claudia later retracted her statement but Katie Holmes, Jamie Foxx’s relationship is not so secret anymore.
-Share your insight about the beautiful couple in comments below.
+However, Claudia later retracted her statement but Katie Holmes and Jamie Foxx’s rumored relationship is not so secret anymore.
+Share your insight about the beautiful couple in the comments section below.